dms-x/pmTraining/a1-pm/README.md

 ->

 After typing that, let's now save the changes for everyone.
-In the terminal, type "git add a1pm/" -> this adds only the a1pm folder to a state where it is ready to be changed.
-Then, type: git commit -m "name change(or anything to describe the change you made to the code)" -> that
+In the terminal, type "git add a1pm/" -> this adds only the a1pm folder to a state where it is ready to be changed./ Then, type: git commit -m "name change(or anything to describe the change you made to the code)" -> that